Updated on August 26, 2024.

 So, join us as we break down everything you need to know about monitoring sales benchmarks to ensure that your team is absolutely killing it.

-What are SaaS sales benchmarks?
+What are B2B sales benchmarks in SaaS?

 To get us started, let’s go over some definitions to make sure we’re all on the same page.